Tours & Workshops at the Gallery

 Art Encounter (Grades K–12)

-After an interactive tour of the current exhibits, students create art that explores ideas, subjects, and techniques they discovered during their tour.
-A new art activity is designed in relation to each exhibit.
-See Gallery Exhibitions for information on the 2022 exhibitions.
+After an interactive tour of the current exhibitions, students experiment with ideas, themes, and techniques they examined.
+A new workshop is designed in relation to each exhibition.
+See Gallery Exhibitions for information on the 2024-2025 exhibitions.

 The World of Clay (Grades K–7)